The Rosie

 The doorbell rang.

-Grammas shuffle, the routine grunts, her harsh damn it, and the door
+Grammas shuffle, the routine grunts, her harsh damn it, and the

-co-workers reported.
+fathers co-workers reported.

 The voice of a